UM-CS/laughing-octo-tribble/README.md

 ## Getting Started

-Once you have joined the project team run the following command with your name inserted into <yourname>:
+Once you have joined the project team run the following command with your name inserted into yourname:

 - git clone https://github.com/UM-CS/laughing-octo-tribble.git Links to an external site.
-- git checkout -b <yourname>
+- git checkout -b yourname

 Once you have made a change you are happy with run these commands:

 - git add .
 - git commit -m "Add your own descriptive message here"
-- git push --set-upstream origin <yourname>
+- git push --set-upstream origin yourname

 Then go on GitHub and create a pull request.